How to plan a live swag day at HQ (four-week timeline)

 - Close with a count: pieces produced, by design and size.
 That report is your case for making it quarterly.

+The end-of-day production report — pieces by design, garment, and hour — is the seed of a quarterly rhythm.
+Keep the hero logo design evergreen, rotate one seasonal or campaign piece per quarter, and let the report tell you which designs earned their slot.
+Teams that run it quarterly see the second event outdraw the first, because the shirts from round one spent three months walking the halls as advertising.
 Most first-timers over-plan the merch and under-plan the announcement — the station sells itself once one person walks back to their desk in a fresh shirt.
 If a swag day goes well, the same kit scales to onboarding cohorts and appreciation events without re-learning anything.